ltcRandomwalk/NESA/README.md

 ```

 The reproduced figures will be stored in `~/NESA/reproduced_results/RQ1/figure8`.
-If the results of a benchmark are missed, the orginal results will be used.
+If the results of a benchmark are missed, the original results will be used.
 For example, if you don't run `~/NESA/scripts/run_pts.sh hedc` to get the alarm rankings of benchmark `hedc`, then the corresponding results in `~/NESA/original_results` will be applied to plot the figure.
 The script will print this information to `stdout`.
 **Please check if this meets your expectations.**